Struggling with a boyfriend’s past isn’t fun.

 There’s a lot for me to get into, here.

-But in the early stages of overcoming retroactive jealousy, any woman struggling with her boyfriend’s past would do well to keep the following principles in mind.
+But in the early stages of overcoming retroactive jealousy, if you wonder how to deal with your bf’s past, then you would do well to keep the following principles in mind.

 **Video transcript below**